cmincarelli/query-paginate-mongo/README.md

 # query-paginate-mongo

-Combines two other great projects: "mongo-querystring", "query-to-mongo".
+Combines two other great projects ("mongo-querystring" and "query-to-mongo") and adds population.

 ### Sample